-- Local roads authority with legal requirements in relation to managing and maintaining the road network and consideration of footways alongside roads for convenience and safety of pedestrians. - Equality duty from the Equality Act 2010. - Fairer Scotland Duty and human and child's rights duties. - Local planning authority with requirement to produce a Development Plan and manage development.
-Work on the evidence base for the new Development Plan is being undertaken with an anticipated adoption of the Plan in 2027. - Climate Change (Scotland) Act 2009 places duties on the Council, in the exercise of its functions, to act in the way best calculated to contribute to the delivery of emissions reduction targets and any statutory climate change adaption programme, and in a way that it considers is most sustainable. - Duties relating to managing and reducing flood risk, and to further the conservation of biodiversity. - Access authority under the Land Reform (Scotland) Act and requirement to identify core paths which have shared access rights. - The Islands (Scotland) Act 2018 intended to improve outcomes for islands communities.
+- Local roads authority with legal requirements in relation to managing and maintaining the road network and consideration of footways alongside roads for convenience and safety of pedestrians. - Equality duty from the Equality Act 2010. - Fairer Scotland Duty and human and children's rights duties. - Local planning authority with requirement to produce a Development Plan and manage development.
+Work on the evidence base for the new Development Plan is being undertaken with an anticipated adoption of the Plan in 2027. - Development of Climate Change Strategy and Action Plan to reflect the Council plan and Local Outcome Improvement Plan (LOIP) ambition for Orkney to become net zero by 2030. - Climate Change (Scotland) Act 2009 places duties on the Council, in the exercise of its functions, to act in the way best calculated to contribute to the delivery of emissions reduction targets and any statutory climate change adaption programme, and in a way that it considers is most sustainable. - Duties relating to managing and reducing flood risk, and to further the conservation of biodiversity. - Access authority under the Land Reform (Scotland) Act and requirement to identify core paths which have shared access rights. - The Islands (Scotland) Act 2018 intended to improve outcomes for islands communities.